 - 1. All passengers are to remain in their seat when traveling to and from camp. - 2.
 All passengers are to wear seatbelts and/or be in car seats where applicable. - 3.
 Please help all young campers in and out of your vehicle. - 4.
-Please make sure all campers enter their homes before you pull away in your vehicle. - Please review Briarwood's transportation requirements for passengers with your passengers.
+Please make sure all campers enter their homes before you pull away in your vehicle. - 5.
+Please review Briarwood's transportation requirements for passengers with your vehicle's passengers.
 While everyone should all know to stay in their seats and stay buckled, it bears repeating.
 If you have any other requirements or requests, let them know. - 6.
 If your vehicle breaks down, please notify camp IMMEDIATELY. - 7.
 All Busy Bee campers should be escorted to their lineup after arriving at camp.
 Other campers should be escorted as appropriate. - 8.
 Each counselor's cell phone number must be on file in the camp office. - 9.
 You should keep a small first aid kit including items such as band-aids, gauze, tissues and disinfectant in your car. - 10.
 You should check your tires visually every day and with a tire gauge once a week.
 You should check things like your lights, wipers, emergency flashers, horn, brakes, mirrors and fluid levels regularly. - 11.
-We will require masks for everyone in a particular vehicle if the driver requests that everyone wear masks.
-In this instance, Briarwood will supply masks (people can, of course, supply their own).
-We continue to urge that all vehicles keep their windows down while driving.
-We are trying to prevent breakouts. - 12.
 All campers must be accounted for before we will dismiss everyone from camp.
 If a camper that you drive is not at your car and/or you don't know whether that camper left camp earlier in the day, you must advise a supervisor or director IMMEDIATELY.
 Do this by IMMEDIATELY AND PERSISTENTLY honking your horn until a director or supervisor comes over to you to address the issue.
 Do not let the procession of cars and vans exiting camp begin if you do not know where your camper is.